MateuszJanduraUszu/ULP-Compiler/docs/cl_err_wrn.md

 * `E2003`: missing opening bracket '{' for group 's'

+    Occurs when the opening bracket '{' is not specified for the group.

     ```
     @group: "group-name"
         #msg-id: "msg-value" // missing opending bracket '{' which should be before '#msg-id', E2003 reported